-Break the Cycle of Yo-yo Dieting: Weight & Health Series
+Stop Weight Cycling and Yo-yo Diets: Weight & Health Series

 What is “Yo-Yo-ing” or Weight Cycling?

 Yo-yo dieting, or weight cycling, refers to the common phenomenon that occurs when a person goes through periods of weight loss followed by weight gain.
 Weight cycling is common, although exact estimates vary between studies, with 20% to 55% of women and 20% to 35% of men experiencing weight cycling.
-Weight cycling can even be present in adolescent athletes, as rates of dieting are more common in this population.
+Adolescent athletes may experience weight cycling, given the prevalence of dieting in this demographic.

 Since 95% of diets fail, which is classified as the initial weight loss not being sustainable long-term (beyond 1-5 years), weight cycling is common for those engaging in dieting behaviors.
 Long-term research shows us that weight gain is more likely to occur from prolonged dieting rather than weight loss because of a "preservation mode" our body enters in response to restriction.
 Our body is more likely to keep weight stable or gain weight while dieting out of an act of survival.
-It is important to note that the diet fails, not you or your body.
+Remember, when a diet fails, it is the plan failing, not you or your body.

 Diets are not designed to meet an individual's needs, and regardless of what each diet will try and tell you (or sell you), nutrition programs & professionals should NEVER take a one-size-fits-all approach.
 Unsustainable and unrealistic dieting behaviors, such as restriction of food and/or overexercising, contribute to weight cycling.
 Research reveals the prevalence of weight cycling, with ⅔ of those who diet gaining back initial weight loss, if not more (often double).
 The real kicker is that weight cycling has more detrimental effects on health outcomes than maintaining a higher weight and rooting behaviors in self-care.
 We'll get to more of that a bit later.
 First, let's unpack how weight cycling happens.